-With the Singapore property prices continuing to stay hot, some property buyers look to overseas properties to diversify a part of their property portfolio.
+With the Singapore property prices continuing to stay hot, some property buyers are looking to overseas designations to diversify a part of their property investment portfolio.
 After all, the experts were always telling us, don’t put all your eggs in one basket.

-Some of the favourite destinations favoured by Singapore property buyers are Malaysia, Australia, New Zealand, London and Thailand.
-As these countries have vast area of land, many home buyers are able to buy big landed houses at a fraction of the cost of a property flat in Singapore.
+Some of the common destinations favoured by Singapore property buyers are Malaysia, Australia, New Zealand, London, Japan, Thailand, Vietnam and Indonesia.
+As these countries have vast area of land, many home buyers are able to buy big landed houses at a fraction of the cost vs buying a property here in Singapore.

-Ok we started off with the warnings but as with all investments there are always two sides to a coin, Returns vs Risks.
+Ok we've started off with the warnings but as with all investments there are always two sides to a coin - Returns vs Risks.
 The sweet thing about investing in an overseas property is of course the price, diversification and a wider variety of locations, options and choices.

 It’s a whole lot cheaper than Singapore due to scarcity of land in Singapore and a smaller purchase price meant smaller mortgages.
 Your rental yield also could be potentially higher and more attractive than Singapore properties and may have more room for capital appreciation.

 More importantly, banks in Singapore are now offering to finance your overseas property with Singapore dollar funding.
-With the SIBOR interbank rate at very low attractive rates, property buyers will be able to effectively take advantage of the low lending cost in Singapore to finance their overseas property as compared to the country own lending rate.
+With the SIBOR interbank rate at very low attractive rates, property buyers will be able to effectively take advantage of the lower lending cost in Singapore to fund and finance their overseas property as compared to the country's own lending rate.